Motivation

 Best of many worlds: Amalgamations - Proteogenomic profiling

 TP53 is the gene that encodes p53, a protein that regulates cell division by keeping cells from growing and dividing too fast or uncontrollably.
 TP53 mutations are high in human papilloma virus (HPV) negative head and neck small cell carcinomas (HNSCCs).
 These mutations may be associated with specific changes in the tumor immune microenvironment.
 Phosphoproteomics, proteomics, transcriptomics, DNA methylation, somatic copy number alterations, and mutational analysis have been performed in a large HPV HNSCC cohort to address this question.
 Integration of data from multiple -omic platforms may help to provide insights that can lead to more precise approaches to treatment.
-We are creating software tools and methods to analyze and visualize the data to shed light on common biomarkers and biological pathways.
+We are generating spatial proteogenomics data from a real-world cohort of patients and creating software tools and methods to analyze and visualize the data to shed light on immune biomarkers and biological pathways associated with clinical outcome.
 Multiple projects are available for interested students and advanced trainees.

 Best of many worlds: Amalgamations - N of 1 profiling